web-dl-tools/docs/upgrade.md

 ## Check for updates

-The website can check for updates for both the website and API. simply go to the build page (by clicking on the versions in the footer).
+The website can check for updates for both the website and API.
+Simply go to the build page (by clicking on the versions in the footer).
 An automatic check and version comparison will start.
-If there are any updates available you will be notified, with the version difference (patch, minor or major) as well as quick links to the update guide and a changelog.
+If there are any updates available you will be notified, with the version difference (patch, minor or major) as well as quick links to the update guide and a change log.

 ## Updating